 1. Become An Expert at Gathering Inspiration

 This is my top tip.
 Gather inspiration!
 Become an expert observer of outfits you like—on Pinterest, on Instagram, in fashion magazines, on brand websites, on fashion blogs, on stylish women you admire.
 What makes them stand out?
 Why does it work?
 Be precise, train your eye.
 Then imitate outfits you like, which is a helpful creative technique as you build your styling muscles.
 It forces you to pay attention to the details, and eventually you’ll be able to put looks together on your own.
+Why not check out this personal stylist in Calgary and find your own unique style!

 2. Use a Full-Length Mirror Daily